chvjak/DescentVR/README.md

 Known Issues:
 -------------
-* No cross hair.
-Just shoot, you will see where the projectiles are flying
 * On some on levels above 10 - you may find yourself off place.
 Just fly back to start through space
+* Some lighting is off
+* Exploding doors are not rendered correctly
+* Hostages are not rendered correctly
-* Many more - please submit most annoying
+* Many more - please submit the most annoying

 Contributing
 ------------